Non Hodgkin Lymphoma Clinical Trial

 Receiving any other investigational agent which would be considered as a treatment for the primary neoplasm

-Active second malignancy requiring treatment that would interfere with the assessment of the response of the lymphoma to this protocol therapy.
+Active second malignancy requiring treatment that would interfere with the assessment of the response of the primary cancer to this protocol therapy.
 Patients with treated malignancies on hormonal therapy (for example breast or prostate cancer) are eligible

 History of myocardial infarction =< 6 months, or congestive heart failure requiring use of ongoing maintenance therapy for life-threatening ventricular arrhythmias